On the anti-canonical geometry of weak $\mathbb{Q}$-Fano threefolds, III: A new criterion for not composed with a pencil

 In this section, we give a new criterion on when $|-mK_X|$ is not composed with a pencil for a terminal weak $\bQ$-Fano $3$-fold $X$.
 Such a criterion is essential in order to apply criteria for birationality in Section~\ref{sec 3} (see also \cite{Chen11, CJ16, CJ20}).
 In \cite{CJ16}, the following proposition is used to determine when $|-mK|$ is not composed with a pencil. \begin{prop}[{\cite[Corollary~4.2]{CJ16}}] Let $X$ be a terminal weak $\bQ$-Fano $3$-fold.
 If

 for some positive integer $m$, then $|-m K_X|$ is not composed with a pencil. \end{prop} However, Proposition~\ref{np1} is too weak for application, especially when $r_X(-K_X^3)$ is large (see Example~\ref{43}).
-In \cite{CJ20}, there is a modification of this inequality (cf. \cite[Lemma~4.2, Proposition~5.2]{CJ20}) but one has to replace $X$ with another birational model.
-In this paper, by technique developed recently in \cite{JZ21}, we give a new criterion as the following theorem. \begin{thm} Let $X$ be a terminal weak $\bQ$-Fano $3$-fold.
+In \cite{CJ20}, there is a modification of this inequality (cf. \cite[Lemma~4.2, Proposition~5.2]{CJ20}) but one has to replace $X$ with a birational model.
+In this paper, by technique developed recently in \cite{JZ21}, we give a new criterion. \begin{thm} Let $X$ be a terminal weak $\bQ$-Fano $3$-fold.
 If

 for some positive integer $m$, then $|-mK_X|$ is not composed with a pencil. \end{thm}